hassj/My_CISSP/Guru_Cource/Security_Risk_Management.md

 Annual goals that ORG seeks to reach

-Time: annualy
+Time: annually

 - Strategic plan

-Long term goals, mnay years plan that align with ORG's vision for the future. that is the high level plan that dictate the vision of Plan.
+Long term goals, many years plan that align with ORG's vision for the future. that is the high level plan that dictate the vision of Plan.

 Time: Multi-years